Skip to main content

 Communicate with individuals that the work is completed (see Data onboarding workflow)

-Everything outlined in standard
+Everything outlined in Foundational

 Announce to the community that the work is completed (see Data onboarding workflow)